 IHome players make it easy to connect your iPhone, iPad or iPod touch and play the audio through an external speaker system.
 But still, there are common problems, including the player not recognizing the Apple device, the player not charging, audio problems, issues setting the alarm, and more.

 Below, you will learn how to resolve these issues by troubleshooting to avoid having to contact iHome support or exchange your player.

 iHome Doesn't Recognize Device

-- The version of iOS currently installed on the device may be not supported by your iHome system.
+- Check IOS.
+The version of iOS currently installed on the device may be not supported by your iHome system.
 Connect your Apple device to your computer and then check for an available firmware update in iTunes.
 Install any available firmware updates and then try using your device with your iHome player.

 - Disconnect your Apple device from the iHome dock.
 Check the connector on your device to make sure that nothing appears damaged and also that there's nothing in the connector; repeat this process for the iHome dock.
 Clear any dirt or debris that could be preventing the devices from making a stable connection.
 Additionally, ensure that you're using the dock associated with the Apple device you're using; if you're not using the dock built specifically for your device, the connection may not be good.